aklinker1/react-hooks-view-model/README.md

 }
 ```

-A view model like that can be re-used by multiple components at the same time.
+A view model like that can be re-used by multiple components at the same time, and they will all share the same base "state".

 ```ts
 /**